-The best way to get to know a company’s value is by asking talking to some of their customers.
-Doing this simple step will offer insight into any concerns that you might have regarding their level of service, billing, ect.
-And if you are looking to purchase a whole copier fleet, then it’s worth looking into their Google review and Yelp reviews to see if they’ve worked with some of your potential copier partners.
+The best way to get to know a company’s value is by asking talking to some of its customers.
+Doing this simple step will offer insight into any concerns that you might have regarding their level of service, billing, etc. And if you are looking to purchase a whole copier fleet, then it’s worth looking into their Google review and Yelp reviews to see if they’ve worked with some of your potential copier partners.
 When you are able to get confirmation from a non-vetted customer and match that with the reviews online, you have a great indicator that you are looking at a highly credible copier company.

 However, if they can only provide a small handful of referrals, start running…

 Is their main objection to sell or help you?